An Anfield farewell

 1977 - We beat Everton 3-0 at Maine Road in a replay, to keep on course for the treble.
 Our goals came from a Phil Neal penalty, Jimmy Case and Ray Kennedy that day.
 Both sides also had strong penalty claims turned down.

 2014 – We lost 2-0 to Chelsea at Anfield to deal our title chances a major blow.
 The visitors were time-wasting from the first minute as we felt the absence of the suspended Jordan Henderson.
 Steven Gerrard slipped at the end of the first half to allow Demba Ba a clear run on goal, and he slipped the ball past Simon Mignolet.
 We failed to break down the Blues’ blanket defence, with Willian nabbing a stoppage time second.
-Iago Aspas made his fifteenth and final reds appearance, from the bench.
+Iago Aspas made his fifteenth and final reds appearance, from the bench with future red Mohamed Salah and ex-red Fernando Torres both featuring for the visitors.

 On the same day, Luis Suárez was named PFA Player of the Year for a season in which he struck 31 times in total in 37 reds outings.
 He was also included in the Team of the Year, alongside Steven Gerrard, Daniel Sturridge and future red Adam Lallana.
 This was Gerrard’s eighth and last appearance in this list, a record in the Premier League era.